ofsaksham/Court_Data_Fetcher/README.md

 - Python 3.8 or higher
 - Chrome browser installed
 - ChromeDriver (automatically managed by webdriver-manager)

+**Note**: This project has been simplified to run directly without Docker for easier setup and development.

 ### Environment Variables (Optional)
 The application can be configured using environment variables: